szegot/szegot/README.md

 # Tibor Szegő
-Welcome to my page, my name is Tibor and I'm a fresh alumni of Green Fox Academy.
+Welcome to my page, my name is Tibor and I'm an alumni of Green Fox Academy.
 Prior to joining Green Fox Academy, I worked in the printing and signage industry.
 During my professional career as a project manager, I gained experience in product management and maintaining relationships with the company's customers.
 I have always strived to acquire broad knowledge and I feel that programming opens up new and exciting areas for me.

 ---
 ### :wrench: Languages and Tools